Exterior renovation in Cameron Park

 Cameron Park housing and architecture

-Cameron Park's stock includes 1970s–1990s foothill subdivisions on oak-and-pine lots, rural-residential and acreage homes, the airpark's aviation-oriented properties, and a range of oak-woodland custom homes.
-Many of these homes still wear original wood, T1-11, or hardboard siding — combustible cladding that is exactly what we want to replace in this environment.
-The lot sizes and oak canopy mean the exterior strategy has to consider how the whole site behaves in an ember event, not just the wall field.
+Cameron Park's stock includes 1970s-through-1990s foothill subdivisions on oak-and-pine lots, rural-residential and acreage homes on larger parcels, the airpark's aviation-oriented properties with their hangar-and-home configurations, and a range of oak-woodland custom homes.
+Many of these still wear original wood, T1-11, or hardboard siding — combustible cladding that is exactly what we want to replace in this environment.
+The generous lot sizes and oak canopy mean the exterior strategy has to consider how the whole site behaves in an ember event, not just the wall field, and the mix of tract and custom means the trim and profile package gets matched to each home rather than standardized.

 Cameron Park's foothill climate

-Cameron Park summers are hot and very dry with elevated UV relative to the valley, and winters are mild with occasional light frost.
-The dryness and heat that make the area pleasant also drive the long, severe fire season that dominates exterior strategy.
-We specify finishes and detailing for that heat and for large seasonal swings, while treating fire performance as the non-negotiable backbone of the assembly.
+Cameron Park summers are hot and very dry with elevated UV relative to the valley floor, and winters are mild with occasional light frost.
+The dryness and heat that make the area pleasant also drive the long, severe fire season that dominates exterior strategy from late spring through fall.
+That combination — sustained high UV plus the fuel-curing dryness — is the controlling stressor here, and it forces two things in the spec at once: fade-resistant, heat-stable finishes for the sun load, and a fully non-combustible assembly for the fire season.
+We treat fire performance as the non-negotiable backbone and the heat detailing as the durability layer on top of it.

 Hardening a Cameron Park home